ltb-project/self-service-password/docs/config_sms.rst

 You can adjust some settings here, depending on provider guidelines:

 To set SMS mail to address.
-Within smssmailto {sms_attribute} will be replaced by sms number.
+Within smsmailto {sms_attribute} will be replaced by sms number.

 .. code-block:: php